Lv100Latios/HL1Screams/README.md

 That's it!
 15 screams were chosen to replace the ACE Screaming sounds.
 It's as simple as that.

+!!!
+This is not currently keyed to the server!
+Expect this to change once the ACE update gets merged and this is completed.
+Should be fairly quick. !!!

 If you have any suggestions or issues, please let me know through the issues tracker.
 You can find me on Discord as Lv100Latias (Silver#5760)